Guided tours of Borris House are available to visitors and guests.

 The granary is one of the oldest buildings on the estate dating back as far back as the sixteenth century.
 It was originally used to store the grain harvest but now visitors are invited to sit and enjoy a short film on the history of the house and the McMorrough Kavanagh family.

 In the parkland and church paddock, visitors will find a rich selection of stunning trees growing; notable champions include a Cedar of Lebanon, Fern Leaf Beach and Tulip tree as well as some young but unusual specimen trees, shrubs and flora.
-Around the house, visitors can walk along the woodland paths, enjoy the fairy trail along the way, view the original stew pond, and visit the 18th century ice house.
-Children can also enjoy our new fun and educational trails.
-These activity booklets are available as part of the entrance ticket and can be completed along the walk.
+Around the house, visitors can walk along the woodland paths, view the original stew pond and visit the 18th century ice house.
 There is something for everyone to enjoy at Borris, no matter what age!

 Book Your Guided Tour